Jorge-Lopes/agoric-components/akash-controller/akash-controller_demo.md

 The steps here described were based on this Pegasus [Local IBC Demo](https://github.com/anilhelvaci/agoric-sdk/blob/ibc-example-scripts/packages/pegasus/localDemo/localDemo.md) and this guide [Akash CLI for GPU Testnet](https://docs.akash.network/testnet/gpu-testnet-client-instructions/detailed-steps).
 We advise you to explore both of these implementations to have more detailed descriptions of each step followed next.

+<mark>Important:</mark> the current implementation of the akashClient plugin is not working properly, so we advise to consider this when following this demo.
+When we start the akashController contract instance, the akashClient will not return any response to the contract requests.
+More details can be found [here](https://github.com/anilhelvaci/dapp-akash-controller/blob/main/README.md).

 ## Update the Pegasus package

 At the time of writing this(2023-07-21), there are a few adjustments to `agoric-sdk` that needs to be done.
 Specifically to `agoric-sdk/packages/pegasus/src/proposals/core-proposal.js` and `agoric-sdk/packages/vats/decentral-devnet-config.json`.